-Ernst & Young 200 George Street Sydney NSW 2000 Australia GPO Box 2646 Sydney NSW 2001 Tel: +61 2 9248 5555 Fax: +61 2 9248 5959 ey.com/au
+Ernst & Young 200 George Street Sydney NSW 2000 Australia GPO Box 2646 Sydney NSW 2001

+Tel: +61 2 9248 5555 Fax: +61 2 9248 5959 ey.com/au

-Auditor's Independence Declaration to the Directors of The Trust Company (RE Services) Limited as Responsible Entity for Celeste Australian Small Companies Fund
+Auditor's independence declaration to the directors of The Trust Company (RE Services) Limited as Responsible Entity for Celeste Australian Small Companies Fund

-As lead auditor for the audit of the financial report of Celeste Australian Small Companies Fund for the year ended 30 June 2019, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of Celeste Australian Small Companies Fund for the financial year ended 30 June 2022, I declare to the best of my knowledge and belief, there have been:

-- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- a. no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; - b. no contraventions of any applicable code of professional conduct in relation to the audit; and - c. no non-audit services provided that contravene any applicable code of professional conduct in relation to the audit.